HectareaGalbis/adp/docs/user-guide.md

 ### Table of contents

-You can show all the headers and subheaders used in your system with [TABLE-OF-CONTENTS](/docs/user-api.md#macro-table-of-contents).
+You can show all the headers and subheaders used in your system with [ADP:TABLE-OF-CONTENTS](/docs/user-api.md#macro-table-of-contents).
 For example, if I write right now this expression in my source code:

 ```
-(TABLE-OF-CONTENTS)
+(ADP:TABLE-OF-CONTENTS)
 ```

 You will see all the ADP system headers: